 Our long history of success rests on a foundation of concern and generosity from many people throughout the community.
 You can help ensure the future of The Bird Rescue Center’s rehabilitation and educational programs.
 There are many direct and indirect ways you can participate—becoming a member, volunteering, making a one-time donation or a bequest—and we welcome your support in whatever form it takes!

-1. An average of $50 is spent for every bird admitted to our Rehab Hospital during the year.
+1. An average of $60 is needed for every bird admitted to our Rehab Hospital during the year.

 2. Over 90% of our operating budget comes from members, grants and donations from local businesses and individuals.
 BRC receives no state or federal funding.

 3. Last year 125 volunteers spent over 75,000 hours rescuing and taking care of birds.
-Volunteers routinely give their time and cover their own gas and travel expenses to go businesses and homes to assist in rescuing birds when help is needed.
+Our incredibly dedicated volunteers routinely give their time and cover their own gas and travel expenses to go businesses and homes to assist in rescuing birds when help is needed.

 4. In any given year, 2500-3,200 birds are admitted to the Center, representing over 130 different species.
 Of these, approximately 10% are raptors.